Nector + LogicERP POS Integration

 Step 7: Add the Maximum Possible Discount

-The merchant then fills in the maximum possible discount amount.
+The merchant fills in the maximum possible discount amount, helping the brand create a generous but bounded redemption experience.

 Step 8: Add Minimum Cart Amount, If Applicable